88lex/sa-gen/README.md

 **export ORGANIZATION_ID=123456789012**
 This is your ORGANIZATION_ID.
 It is the numeric ID, rather than your account/domain name To find it go to https://console.cloud.google.com/iam-admin/settings.
-Under Organization name you will see Organizationn ID Alternatively you can choose your organization when installing `gcloud init` after installing the sdk and manually choose your organization.
+Under Organization name you will see the numeric `OrganizationID`.
+Alternatively you can choose your organization by manually running `gcloud init` after installing the sdk.
+If you do this then you can leave it blank `ORGANIZATION_ID=""`

 **export GROUP_NAME=mygroup@mydomain.com**
 This is the name of the group that you will share your team drives or my drive folders with.